The Power of Words

 There have been other events in my adult life I couldn't figure out how to bring to fruition and in time I again heard that whisper: “You see?
 You wanted it and it came to you...”

 Dr. Tererai Trent is a Zimbabwean-American woman whose story first broke on an Oprah Winfrey episode.
 She was a child bride who grew up in a village that discouraged education for girls.
-When she realized her dream was to obtain a doctorate and live in America, she wrote it down and buried it in her village under a rock.
+When she realized her dream was to obtain a doctorate degree and live in America, she wrote it down and buried it in her village under a rock.
 Today, the realization of that dream has brought her international fame.

 Secondly, are you standing in the way of your dream?
 As crazy as this sounds, we often go unaware of our self-sabotage.
 Sometimes, we feel our hands are tied but there is always something we can do, even if it is to get a book and learn more about what we want or how someone else achieved it.
 Difficult times prompt us in such ways to become better versions of ourselves as we wait for our purpose to unfold.

-Waiting for what we want is one of the first lessons of life we learn, but it continues to be hard because it directly challenges our faith moment by moment.
+Waiting for what we want is one of the first lessons of life we all learn, but it continues to be hard because it directly challenges our faith moment by moment.
 Do we believe we are good enough for what we want?
-Do we believe there is a force working for good, even for our best, in life?
+Do we believe there is a force working for our good, in life?
 If there is, what is taking it so long?
 It's possible the universe is waiting for you to wrestle with these questions.
 On the other side of that mental grappling is the gift of a different vantage point.
-That’s what age affords us after all, a higher perspective on the mountain from which to look down and say,
+That’s what age affords us after all, a higher perspective on the mountain from which to look down and say, “Ah, now I see why that road had to be taken…”

 I wonder how much more power we could wield in life if we prioritized our desires, no holds barred?
-Of all the wheels you're spinning, grinding every day just to keep afloat, remember the importance of connecting with your deeper self; tune into your purpose, and then CLAIM IT!
+Of all the wheels you're spinning, grinding every day just to keep afloat, remember that saying what you want can make all the difference in where you end up.
+Could it really be as simple as that?!

 Comments